BioBoost/course-linux-essentials/docs/a-introductory/02-start-using-linux/README.md

 ---
 description: ....
-title: 02 - Start Using Linux
+title: Start Using Linux
 ---

-# Chapter 02 - Start Using Linux
+# Start Using Linux

 <!-- TODO - Add links to the guides where applicable -->